Jeremiah 36 – Cutting and Burning God’s Word

 e.
 Nevertheless Elnathan, Delaiah, and Gemariah implored the king not to burn the scroll: There were some who at least said something to the king.
 Yet Jehoiakim ignored them and commanded that Baruch and Jeremiah be arrested – but the LORD hid them.

 i.
-“Three of the princes wished to save the roll, and entreated the king that it might not be burnt.
+“Three of the princes wished to save the scroll, and entreated the king that it might not be burnt.
 They would have saved it out of the fire, but the king would not permit it to be done.”
 (Clarke)

 ii.
 Nevertheless Elnathan: “Who had before been active for the king in apprehending and slaughtering the prophet Uriah, [Jeremiah 26:22] but now haply touched with some remorse for having any hand in so bloody an act.”
 (Trapp)